T cell prolymphocytic leukemia (TPLL): Symptoms, diagnosis and treatment

 - fluid collection around the heart or lungs

-One of our studies is testing a new drug now known as APG-115.
+Current studies include one trial testing a new drug now known as APG-115.
 Another is testing a combination of ruxolitinib (a targeted therapy), cladribine (a chemotherapy) and venetoclax (a targeted therapy).
-A third is testing the effectiveness of CAR T cell therapy involving NK cells derived from cord blood.
+But one of the most exciting clinical trials stems from our CAR NK cell therapy platform.

 Request an appointment at UT MD Anderson online or call 1-877-632-6789.